Current Projects

 Religion and Society

-This project is led by Prof. Maeve Cooke (UCD School of Philosophy) and Assoc.
-Prof. Daniel Esmonde Deasy (UCD School of Philosophy) and is generously supported by UCD School of Philosophy.
-The aim of the project is to foster and support interdisciplinary research on religion and faith in Ireland, and in particular research that addresses Ireland's future in relationship with its cultural and religious past.
+This interdisciplinary project is led by Prof. Maeve Cooke (UCD School of Philosophy) and Assoc.
+Prof. Daniel Esmonde Deasy (UCD School of Philosophy).
+The aim of the project is to foster and support interdisciplinary research on religion and faith in Ireland, and in particular, research that addresses Ireland's future in relation to its cultural and religious past and present.

-An important current research strand of this project is Islam and Ireland, a joint-project of the UCD Newman Centre, the Notre Dame Clingen Family Centre for the Study of Modern Ireland, and the Notre Dame Ansari Institute for Global Engagement with Religion.
-Islam and Ireland was launched in 2022 with a day-long workshop at the Royal Irish Academy.
+One important research strand of this project is Islam and Ireland, a joint-project of the UCD Newman Centre; the Notre Dame Clingen Family Centre for the Study of Modern Ireland; and the Notre Dame Ansari Institute for Global Engagement with Religion.
+Islam and Ireland was launched in 2022 with a day-long workshop at the Royal Irish Academy, and is currently supporting the production of a new publication Islam in Ireland Today, co-authored by Prof. Roja Fazaeli (Irish Centre for Human Rights, University of Galway) and Assoc.
+Prof. James Carr (Dept. of Sociology, University of Limerick) to be launched in 2025.
 See the News and Events section of this website for more details.

 Religion and Science